Neum: Ethnic composition

+The settlement is predominantly composed of Croats.
+Bosniaks are the second-largest demographic, followed by Serbs.
+Other ethnicities include Albanians, Montenegrins and Yugoslavs.

 Culture and sport

 The linđo is traditionally danced in the Neum region.
 Neum celebrates the feast of Our Lady of Good Health as its municipal day.
 As part of the celebrations, Neum hosts the Music Festival Etnofest Neum.
 The town also hosts the Neum Animated Film Festival.

 Neum is home to local branches of the cultural organizations Matica hrvatska and HKD Napredak.

-Popular activities include swimming and sun bathing, beach-going, boating, and various other water-sports.
+Popular activities include swimming, sun bathing, beach-going, boating, and various other water-sports.
 Neum has a water polo club VK Jadran Neum, which is a member of the Croatian Water Polo Federation.

+There is also an association football club HNK Neum.

 Tourism

-Neum area has steep hills, stone-sandy beaches, and several large tourist hotels.
-Neum has about 5,000 beds for tourists, 1,810 in hotels with the remaining capacity in motels, villas, and private accommodation.
+Neum has steep hills, stone-sandy beaches, and several large tourist hotels.
+Neum has about 7,000 beds for tourists, 1,810 in hotels with the remaining capacity in motels, villas, and private accommodation.
 Tourism in Neum is active only in the coastal region.
 Prices tend to be lower than in neighbouring Croatia, making it popular with shoppers.
 Tourism, and the commerce it brings, is the leading contributor to the economy of the area.

 The inland area behind Neum has a rich archeological history and wilderness with centuries-old olive groves.